-This can hold up to 25 pounds, so it’s a good option for parents who have chunkier babies at birth.
+This can hold babies that weigh up to 25 pounds, so it’s a good option for parents who have chunkier babies at birth.

-- It can fold almost completely flat when not in use.
+- Bassinet folds almost completely flat when not in use.

-- It’s quick and easy to fold up and unfold.
+- It’s quick and easy to fold and unfold.

 - Simple to put together.

 - The mirror doesn’t detach, which some parents don’t like because their babies hit it accidentally.

 - The pad that comes with it shrinks in the wash.